Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 This model is a generator for creating images like the Flair MRIs based on BraTS 2016 and 2017 data.
 It was trained as a 3d latent diffusion model and accepts Gaussian random noise as inputs to produce an image output.
 The `train_autoencoder.json` file describes the training process of the variational autoencoder with GAN loss.
 The `train_diffusion.json` file describes the training process of the 3D latent diffusion model.

-In this bundle, the autoencoder uses perceptual loss, which is based on ResNet50 with pre-trained weights.
-The network is forzen and will not be trained in the bundle.
+In this bundle, the autoencoder uses perceptual loss, which is based on ResNet50 with pre-trained weights (The network is frozen and will not be trained in the bundle).
 In default, the `pretrained` parameter is specified as `False` in `train_autoencoder.json`.
 To ensure correct training, changing the default settings is necessary.
 There are two ways to utilize pretrained weights:
 1. if set `pretrained` to `True`, ImageNet pretrained weights from [torchvision](https://pytorch.org/vision/stable/_modules/torchvision/models/resnet.html#ResNet50_Weights) will be used.
 However, the weights are for non-commercial use only.
 2. if set `pretrained` to `True` and specifies the `perceptual_loss_model_weights_path` parameter, users are able to load weights from a local path.
 This is the way this bundle used to train, and the pre-trained weights are from some internal data.